-He read The Rape of Lucrece and asked himself the question: What would have happened if the lady who had committed suicide because of the rape, which was forced upon her by Tarquin, suppose, instead of killing herself, she would have slapped his face?
+He read The Rape of Lucrece and asked himself the question: What would have happened if the lady who had committed suicide because of the rape, forced upon her by Tarquin, suppose, instead of killing herself, she would have slapped his face?
 Pushkin answered, “If she had done that, the whole history of the world would have been changed.”
 In other words, the whole history of Rome depended on what a lady did at a time when a man tried to rape her.

 He then read Measure for Measure, one of the more puzzling plays of Shakespeare, somewhat more of a tragedy than a comedy.
-Pushkin wrote a satirical poem on the basis of The Rape of Lucrece and then attempted a translation of Measure for Measure.
+Pushkin wrote a satirical poem based on The Rape of Lucrece and then attempted a translation of Measure for Measure.
 Pushkin’s play turns out to be a little over half the length of Shakespeare’s play.
 That was the economy and simplicity of Pushkin’s writing, which contrasted with the verbosity and the accumulation of images in Shakespeare.

-Then Pushkin came to the Shakespeare’s Henry cycle, the plays concerning the man Bolingbroke, who later on became Henry IV by carrying out the murder of Richard II.
-This really triggered something in his imagination.
+Then Pushkin came to Shakespeare’s Henry cycle, the plays concerning the man Bolingbroke, who later on became Henry IV by carrying out the murder of Richard II.
+This triggered something in his imagination.